szilard/dataset-sizes-kdnuggets/README.md

 and how many of them really need these tools (which are more complex and often more immature compared to the traditional tools for analytics).

-During the process of data analysis we typically start with some larger raw datasets, we transform/clean/prepare them for modeling (typically with SQL-like transformations), and then we use these refined and usually smaller datasets for modeling/machine learning.
+During the process of data analysis we typically start with some larger "raw" datasets, we transform/clean/prepare them for modeling (typically with SQL-like transformations), and then we use these refined and usually smaller datasets for modeling/machine learning.